-Breckenridge, Colorado is one the Rocky Mountains’ magic towns.
+Breckenridge is one of the Rocky Mountains magic towns.
 Here, the snowy mountain peaks hug the sky like two old friends coming together to share a secret.
 Their secret?
 Perhaps its the boundless beauty of Mother Nature or the endless opportunities for visitors experience discovery- the discovery of new paths, new experiences, and deeper bonds.
-Recently I set out to explore Breckenridge with kids, and found plenty for the whole family to discover along the way.

 Hit the Slopes

 Breckenridge is a high elevation ski resort.
 The town sits at 9,600 feet and the resort’s highest chairlift, the Imperial Express, take skiers and snowboarders all the way up to 12,840 feet!
 The high elevation and average of 300 inches of snowfall per year results in one of the longest ski seasons in North America.

 Many people seem to forget that Spring Break can be a great time to take a ski vacation.
 In past years, my own family discovered on our own Spring Break ski trips that the crowds are sparse, the weather is often quite pleasant- odds are in particularly your favor at Breckenridge where they see 300 days of sunshine per year- and the deals are abundant.

 Experience has taught me that nothing really improves skill and confidence faster than a day in ski school and the time my kids spent at Breckenridge Ski School at Beaver Run only solidified that belief.

 On the first day of skiing, my daughter made her way down the hill like a snail on skis.
 After a day of ski school, she came out skiing like a completely different kid and was able to confidently keep up with her speed demon brother.